SBME2025-ComputerVision/Face-Recognition/README.md

 In this project:

 - [x] Live Face Detection:
-  - Our application is equipped with real-time face detection functionality.
+  - Our application is equipped with real-time face-detection functionality.
 It can instantly detect faces as they appear in camera feeds, providing instantaneous results for dynamic environments.
 - [x] Face Detection:
   - Our application employs advanced techniques to detect faces in images.
 It can analyze both color and grayscale images, making it versatile and adaptable to various scenarios.
 The face detection algorithm efficiently identifies facial features, enabling accurate localization of